 You can’t simply end a relationship with a mother, brother, or mother-in-law.
-There are a lot of complex and difficult emotions and feelings surrounding the issue.
+That’s because there are a lot of complex and difficult emotions and feelings surrounding the issue.
 They’re our own flesh and blood and it’s difficult to break a bond like that, but many people have to do it for their own health.
 There are times when these relationships explode and these toxic relatives can seriously undermine our emotional balance.

-Now, every time you go to your in-laws, they serve something spicy until you have no choice but to announce “that you can’t stand spicy food.”
+Now, every time you go to your in-laws, they serve something spicy until you have no choice but to announce “that you can’t stand spicy food”.
 You’ll probably hear something like, “Why didn’t you say something sooner?”

 If you can’t go to your mother’s every afternoon, or go shopping with your sister, let them know.
 If you don’t like someone telling you how to raise your kids, tell them.
 Let your voice be heard without scolding.
 Always speak with respect and care, you don’t want to burn a bridge by expressing yourself and your feelings.
 It’s not being selfish, it’s being sincere.

 2. Learn to be assertive without being condescending

-With siblings that say we’re not supportive enough, we need to be assertive and with respect and care, tell them the truth: “I always come when I can and you know whenever you need me you can always call.”
-“You know that I’m always there for you, but don’t ask things of me that I can’t do.
+With siblings that say we’re not supportive enough, we need to be assertive and with respect and care, tell them the truth: “I always come when I can and you know whenever you need me you can always call”; “You know that I’ll always be there for you, but don’t ask me for things that I can’t do.
 I’m also going through a difficult situation right now and I need you to be understanding of that.

 3. Support your family unconditionally, but remember to look after your own needs

-It’s essential to always care for you self esteem, to know that you’re a mature, balanced person with a daily need to be happy.
-If someone in your family is hurting you, it’s important to set some distance to restore our integrity, sense of self and tranquility.
+It’s essential to always care for you self-esteem; to know that you’re a mature, balanced person with a daily need to be happy.
+If someone in your family is hurting you, it’s important to set some distance to restore your integrity, sense of self and tranquility.